On Commonsense Cues in BERT for Solving Commonsense Tasks: Co-relating Knowledge with Task

 We further conduct a set of experiments to draw the correlation between commonsense links and model prediction.
-The goal is to investigate whether the link weights from different candidate answer concepts to the question concept influence the model decision among those candidates.
-In particular, we compare the link weights across the five candidates for the same question, and find out the candidate that is the most associated with the relevant question concept.
-This candidate is called the {\bf most associated candidate} (\textsc{Mac}).
-Correlations are drawn between \textsc{Mac}s and the model prediction for each question.
-Intuitively, if the \textsc{Mac}s are correlated with the model predictions, then we have evidence that the model makes use of commonsense knowledge in making prediction.
-Experiments are conducted to evaluate the contribution of \textsc{Mac} to the model decision, and the correlation between the reliance on \textsc{Mac}s and the output accuracies.
-Both attention weights and the corresponding attribution scores are used to measure links, because now we are considering model prediction, for which gradients play a role.
+The goal is to investigate how BERT makes use of commonsense knowledge for making a prediction in the CommonsenseQA task.
+In particular, we compare the link weights across the five answer candidates for the same question, and find out the candidate that is the most associated with the relevant question concept.
+This candidate is called the {\bf most associated target} (\textsc{Mat}).
+Correlations are drawn between \textsc{Mat}s and the model prediction for each question.
+Intuitively, the more the \textsc{Mat}s are correlated with the model predictions, the more evidence we have that the model makes use of commonsense cues in making prediction.

+Both attention weights and the corresponding attribution scores are used, because now we are considering model prediction, for which gradients play a role and can be measured.
 For all experiments, the trend of attribute scores is consistent with that measured using attention weights.
-We mainly report results measured as attention weights, and put the corresponding attribution scores in Appendix~\ref{appendix:mac_attri}.